apache/nifi-minifi-cpp/Windows.md

 ## Requirements

 Apache NiFi MiNiFi C++ has been built on Window Server 2016, 2019, and Windows 10 operating systems.
 The project is CMake focused we suggest building via
-Visual Studio 2017 or our `win_build_vs.bat` script.
+Visual Studio 2017, Visual Studio 2019 or our `win_build_vs.bat` script.

 The project previously required OpenSSL to be installed.
 If you follow our build procedures, below, you will not need to install that dependency.

 ### Required software

- - Visual Studio 2017
+ - Visual Studio 2017 or Visual Studio 2019
  - [CMake](https://cmake.org/download/)
  - [Git](https://git-scm.com/download/win)
  - (Optional) [WiX Toolset](https://wixtoolset.org/releases/) (only for building the MSI)